 Camp Lejeune Justice Act of 2022

 This bill allows military families to receive compensation for the damage caused by the water contamination at Camp Lejeune.
 This bill recently passed the House of Representatives and now need the Senates approval.
-After the bill is passed families must file a claim within two years.
+The Act gave families two years from its passage to file a claim, and that period closed on August 10, 2024.

 How can we help?